microsoft/vsts-cordova-tasks/docs/xcode-task.md

 5. Save and click "Queue Build..." to test it out!

 ## Adding In Tests
-If you've created unit or UI tests in your Xcode project, you can run these and publish the results to VSO using **[xctool](https://github.com/facebook/xctool)**.
+If you've created unit or UI tests in your Xcode project, you can run these and publish the results to VSTS using **[xctool](https://github.com/facebook/xctool)**.
 Note you will need to have xctool installed on the OSX machine the cross-platform build agent is on as this is not part of Xcode itself.

-> **Troubleshooting Tip**: If you are using Xcode 6.4 or earlier or are not on the latest version of xctool, you will not be able to run your tests if the VSO cross-platform agent is setup as a daemon or launch agent. **Xcode 7 and the latest xctool eliminate this limitation.** Once installed, you can even run Xcode 6.4 projects using xctool.
+> **Troubleshooting Tip**: If you are using Xcode 6.4 or earlier or are not on the latest version of xctool, you will not be able to run your tests if the VSTS cross-platform agent is setup as a daemon or launch agent. **Xcode 7 and the latest xctool eliminate this limitation.** Once installed, you can even run Xcode 6.4 projects using xctool.

 1. First, add another "Xcode Build" task with some slightly different settings.
 We'll configure these tests to run in the iOS Simulator.